In C: Premiere

-The concert was repeated two days later.
-Alfred Frankenstein reviewed the November 6th performance for the San Francisco Chronicle.
+The concert was repeated two days later, and critic Alfred Frankenstein reviewed this performance for the San Francisco Chronicle.
 He raved, "'On C' was the evening's masterpiece, and I hope the same group does it again."
-He wrote:At times you feel you have never done anything all your life long but listen to this music and as if that is all there is or ever will be, but it is altogether absorbing, exciting, and moving, too.
+He continued:At times you feel you have never done anything all your lifelong but listen to this music and as if that is all there is or ever will be, but it is altogether absorbing, exciting, and moving, too.
 One is reminded of the efforts of Carlos Chavez to reconstitute the ceremonial music of pre-Columbian Mexico.
 Terry Riley may have captured more of its spirit than Chavez did.

-After the premiere, Riley headed to Mexico for three months.
-In C was performed again at the Center the following spring during a three day festival of Riley's music from May 25–7, 1965.
+After the premiere, Riley went to Mexico for three months.
+In C was performed again at the San Francisco Tape Music Center during a three-day festival of Riley's music from May 21–3, 1965.

-The New York City premiere took place at Carnegie Recital Hall on December 19, 1967 on a program with Igor Stravinsky's Octet and works by Harley Gaber and Dorrit Licht.
-The performance reminded New York Times critic Donal Henahan of Alban Berg's Invention on One Note in Wozzeck, and he admired the ensemble's "gamenlanlike sonorities".
-He continued, "Mr. Riley's effort produced a happy din, which was at worst hypnotic and often fascinating in its multilayered rhythms and sound patterns.
-One observed with compassion that the woman pianist, whose duty was to pound one note throughout, wore gloves.
-It put one in mind of Hildegarde."

-The pianist was Margaret Hassell, and she wore bandages on her fingers underneath the gloves to pad them for the exertion of the part.
-Lukas Foss had arranged speakers throughout the venue so the music could be heard from multiple vantage points, and the audience was encouraged to circulate during the piece.